Altinn/altinn-studio/README.md

 6. If you are running Docker Desktop in Hyper-V mode you need to make sure your C drive is shared with Docker, Docker Settings -> Shared Drives The File sharing tab is only available in Hyper-V mode, because in WSL 2 mode and Windows container mode all files are automatically shared by Windows.
-7. World Wide Web Publishing Service must be disabled, Services -> "World Wide Web Publishing Service" rigth click and choose "stop"
+7. World Wide Web Publishing Service must be disabled, Services -> "World Wide Web Publishing Service" right click and choose "stop"

 _NOTE: If you want to use Safari on MacOS add `127.0.0.1 studio.localhost` to `/private/etc/hosts`_